holochain/holochain/docs/specs/src/hwp_4_formal.md

 **Purpose of this Section:** To provide an understanding of the functional requirements of Holochain and specify a technical implmentation of the cryptographic state transitions and application processes that enforce Holochain's integrity guarantees.

 ## Definition of Foundational Principles

-- **Cryptography:** Holochain's integrity guarantees are largely enabled by cryptography.
+* **Cryptography:** Holochain's integrity guarantees are largely enabled by cryptography.
 It is used in three main ways.
-    - *Hashes:* Data is uniquely identified by its hash, which is the key used to retrieve the data from a Content Addressable Store.
+    * *Hashes:* Data is uniquely identified by its hash, which is the key used to retrieve the data from a Content Addressable Store.
-    - *Signing:* Origination of data (for all storage and network communications) is verified by signing a hash with a private key.
+    * *Signing:* Origination of data (for all storage and network communications) is verified by signing a hash with a private key.
-    - *Encryption:* Data is encrypted at rest and on the wire throughout the system.
+    * *Encryption:* Data is encrypted at rest and on the wire throughout the system.
-- **Agency:** Holochain is agent-centric.
+* **Agency:** Holochain is agent-centric.
 Each and every state change is a result of: 1) record of an agent's action 2) signed by the authoring agent, 3) linearly sequenced and timestamped 4) to their local source chain.
 Each agent is the sole authority for managing its local state (by virtue of controlling their private key required for signing new actions to their source chain).
-- **Accountability:** Holochain is also socio-centric.
+* **Accountability:** Holochain is also socio-centric.
 Each Holochain application defines its set of mutually enforced data integrity rules.
 Every local state change gets validated by other agents to ensure that it adheres to the rules of that application.
 Peers also enforce limits on publishing rates, protect against network integrity threats, and can ban rule-breakers by a process we call *warranting*.
-- **Data:** Unlike some other decentralized approaches, in Holochain, data does not have first-order, independent, ontological existence.
+* **Data:** Unlike some other decentralized approaches, in Holochain, data does not have first-order, independent, ontological existence.
 Every record in the shared DHT network space MUST CARRY its provenance from a local source chain as described below.
-- **Provenance:** Each record created in a Holochain application starts as an action pair on someone's local source chain.
+* **Provenance:** Each record created in a Holochain application starts as an action pair on someone's local source chain.
 As such, even when published to the shared DHT, records must carry the associated public key and signature of the agent who created it.
 This means every piece of data carries meta-information about where that data came from (who created it, and in what sequence on the their chain).
 Note: In other hash-chain based systems Holochain's "actions" are often called entry "headers," which link to the previous headers to create the chain.
 In Holochain, while the action does establish temporal order, its core function is to record an act of agency, that of "speaking" data into existence.
-- **State:** State changes in Holochain are local (signed to a local *Source Chain*) and then information about having created a local state change is shared publicly on the DHT.
+* **State:** State changes in Holochain are local (signed to a local *Source Chain*) and then information about having created a local state change is shared publicly on the DHT.
 This allows global visibility of local state changes, without a need to manage consensus about a global state, because there is truly no such thing as global state in a system that allows massive, simultaneous, decentralized change.
-- **Time:** There is no global time nor global absolute sequence of events in Holochain either.
+* **Time:** There is no global time nor global absolute sequence of events in Holochain either.
 No global time is needed for local state changes, and since each local change is stored in a hash chain, we get a clear, immutable, sequence of actions tagged with local timestamps.
 (Note: For apps that need some kind of time proof to interface with the outside world (e.g. token or certificate expiration timestamps) we plan to provide a time proof service that replaces the need for centrally trusted timeservers.)

 ## System Architecture Overview

-Unlike monolithic blockchains where every transaction and application runs on a single chain, in Holochain every app defines a distinct peer-to-peer encrypted network where one set of rules is mutually enforced by all users.
+In Holochain every app defines a distinct, peer-to-peer, encrypted network where one set of rules is mutually enforced by all users.
+This network consists of the peers running the app, who participate in routing messages to each other and validating and storing redundant copies of the application's database.

 Holochain operates different sub-systems, each of which functions on separate workflows and change models.
 Even though Holochain functions as a common underlying database on the back-end, the workflows in each sub-system each have different input channels which trigger different transformational processes.
 Each workflow has distinct structural bottlenecks and security constraints.

 Discrete Workflows in separate sub-systems:

 1. **Distributed Application:** Apps are compiled and distributed into WebAssembly (WASM) code bundles which we call a DNA.
 Data integrity is enforced by the validation defined in an app's DNA, which is composed of data structures, functions, and callbacks packaged in Zomes (short for chromosome) which function as reusable modules.
 3. **Local Agent State:** Represented as changes to an agent's state by signing new records, using their private key, to a local hash chain of their action history called a Source Chain.
 Initial chain genesis happens upon installation/activation, and all following changes result from "zome calls" into the app code.
 4. **Global Visibility of Local State Changes:** After data has been signed to a Source Chain it gets published to a Graphing DHT (Distributed Hash Table) where it is validated by the peers who will store and serve it.
 The DHT is continually balanced and healed by gossip among the peers.